schnaitter/slides_jupyter_template_rdsc_informatik_2025/presentation.md

 The authors should not be hindered in the choice of the programming language they want to use.

-Ideally the real „development environment“ they use for their research should be used to author the case studies.
+Ideally the real „research environment“ they use for their research should be used to author the case studies.

 :::